 - 2) Evening Hours If a work-related injury happens Monday Thursday after 4:30 p.m., the employee must inform the immediate supervisor, ECC first responder or Campus Security.
-The work-related injury should be reported to the supervisor and a written report of injury must be completed the next business day. - 3) Weekend/Holiday If a work-related injury happens on the weekend, the
+The work-related injury should be reported to the supervisor and a written report of injury must be completed the next business day. - 3) Weekend/Holiday If a work-related injury happens on the weekend, the employee should contact the immediate supervisor or Campus Security.
+The work-related injury should be reported to the supervisor and a written report of injury must be completed the next business day.

-5.46.2 Designated Workers' Compensation Facilities
+5.45.2 Designated Workers' Compensation Facilities